-Researcher:- Kylie Wansink Current publication date:- February 2017 (14th Edition)
+Researcher:- Kylie Wansink Current publication date:- April 2018 (15th Edition)

 Many Middle Eastern mobile operators are facing increased challenges in the mobile sector, due primarily to regulatory reforms, liberalisation, Over-The-Top providers, economic and civil conditions, the lifting of sanctions (Iran) and mobile market saturation.

 The mobile operators have risen to the challenges presented across the various markets.
 By using methods such as network infrastructure sharing, international expansion, acquisitions and partnerships, cost cutting and service improvements, many of the operators continue to survive and even grow.
 Focusing on mobile broadband opportunities is becoming particularly beneficial to many operators.